Read all about YAL membership and the members of the Young Academy Leiden.

-The size of YAL will grow over the next few years from the first 13 members to a number that will stabilise around 25 to 30 members.
+YAL started with 13 members in 2019, has welcomed six new members in 2020 and will grow in size over the next few years to a number that will stabilise around 25 to 30 members.
 YAL membership is for five years.
-Senior members will be replaced annually be newcomers.
+Senior members will be replaced annually by newcomers.

 Overview of current YAL members

 Research field: American History, Politics and Policy (Faculty of Humanities)

 I am a historian of the United States who also has a strong interest in contemporary international relations.
 In my research and teaching I explore big questions about the link between America’s role in the world and its domestic intellectual life and politics.
 What are the ideas and deeper structures of thought which inform American foreign policy?
 How can we best understand the “liberal international order” which it is often claimed that America created and has sustained since the Second World War?
 And how have Americans’ understanding of borders as a mediating force between the themselves and the outside world changed throughout history?

 As a member of Young Academy Leiden, I hope to help create a permanent infrastructure at Leiden University to foster, encourage and reward public engagement.
 There are currently many questions about the role that scientific and academic expertise plays in society.
 The best way for academics to answer them is to learn the skills necessary to engage constructively and productively with the public sphere.
 Young Academy Leiden is well-positioned to help foster the emergence of a new generation of young academics who are equipped for this challenge, and I look forward to working with my colleagues to think about ways to do so.

 Before coming to Leiden, I worked as a teaching fellow at the Defence Academy of the United Kingdom, a civil servant in the Cabinet Office, and a visiting scholar at the Harvard Kennedy School.